Yashdeep9073/Yashdeep9073/README.md

 - **Contributed to an open-source project written in Elixir, improving its performance by 20%**.
 - **Developed a mobile app in Kotlin that helps users track daily habits**.

-*(Feel free to update this section with your actual achievements!)*

 ---